wilsonte-umich/mdi-suite-template/docs/pipelines/pipeline_files.md

 ### Output conventions

-Data files written by a pipeline must always be placed into a folder they specify using options '--output-dir' and '--data-name'.
+Data files written by a pipeline must always be placed into a folder the user specifies using options '--output-dir' and '--data-name'.
 File names should always be prefixed with the value of option '--data-name', such that pipeline output files follow the pattern: